ordina-jworks/ordina-jworks.github.io/_posts/2016-02-06-Generating-Spring-REST-Docs-without-using-integration-tests.md

     }

 <br />
-Our test class will then look something like this:
+Our `DeviceControllerTests` class will then look something like this:

     @RunWith(SpringJUnit4ClassRunner.class)
     @SpringApplicationConfiguration(classes = { Application.class })